Welcome to the Quantum Gravity Field Equation

 Key Reasons to Resolve the Incompatibility Between GR and QM

-Incorporating gravity in the quantum framework would reveal a mathematical description where all forces and matter are different manifestations of a single underlying principle, potentially explaining the universe’s fundamental structure.
+Resolving the incompatibility and incorporating gravity in the quantum framework would reveal a mathematical description where all forces and matter are different manifestations of a single underlying principle, potentially explaining the universe’s fundamental structure.

 Resolution Proposition